 Suma's story will be featured in the groundbreaking 10x10 film, which tells the stories of 10 extraordinary girls from 10 countries and written by 10 celebrated writers.

-Less than 1% of US nonprofits have received eight consecutive Charity Navigator four star ratings.
+Less than 1% of US nonprofits have received nine consecutive Charity Navigator four star ratings.
 Our transparency and accountability place us among the best charities.
 See for yourself.

 Our Financials »

 See our work

 Documentary filmmakers travel to Room to Read projects across Asia and Africa to tell the stories of children who are benefitting from our programs.

 Browse films »